 Dr. Anderson was a career Marine Corps officer with significant command experience as well as, International Security, Defense Policy and Counter Terrorism experience.
 In addition to his undergraduate degree, Dr. Anderson holds a Masters in International Relations and a Masters and Ph.D in Education from George Mason University.

-Jennie C. Stephens is the Associate Director of Strategic Research Collaborations at the Global Resilience Institute and the Dean’s Professor of Sustainability Science and Policy at Northeastern’s School of Public Policy and Urban Affairs.
+Jennie C. Stephens is the Director for Strategic Research Collaborations at the Global Resilience Institute, Director of Northeastern's School of Public Policy & Urban Affairs and the Dean’s Professor of Sustainability Science and Policy.
 Her research, teaching, and community engagement focus on social and political aspects of the renewable energy transition, reducing fossil fuel reliance, and strengthening societal resilience by integrating social justice with climate and energy policy.
 Her work explores institutional and cultural innovation in energy, including gender diversity and energy democracy, technological optimism, and enhancing the “usability” of climate science in strengthening climate resilience.

 Professor Stephens received a 2017 Arab-American Frontiers Fellowship from the National Academy of Sciences, she is a 2015-2016 Leopold Leadership fellow, and her book “Smart Grid (R)Evolution: Electric Power Struggles” (Cambridge University Press, 2015) explores social and cultural debates about energy system change (co-authored with Wilson & Peterson).